-Parents are invited to attend with their daughters, with a limit of 10 parents per school.
+Parents are invited to attend with their daughters.
 Parents who wish to attend, please contact the counselor at your daughter’s school.
 Pre-registration is required and both students and parents must register through the school’s counselor.
 The conference registration fee is $10 per person attending, including students, parents, teachers and counselors.

 The Super STEM Girl conference is designed to educate eighth grade students and their parents about opportunities in STEM careers where women are predominantly under-represented, in spite of the fact that these occupations are often high-paying and in high demand.
 Secondary female students often choose not to take the classes that lead to careers in STEM for a variety of reasons.
 This conference hopes to break through some of those barriers as students learn about and gain confidence in their very own Super Powers.